 Browse people by category

 Angus McBride trained in London before working in criminal defence in Bristol for eight years, returning to London to join Kingsley Napley in 1999.
 In Bristol he ran a Legal Aid practice defending allegations of serious crime including rape, robbery, manslaughter and murder.
 Since then he has defended numerous high profile criminal prosecutions and become one of the country's leading defence lawyers with an unprecedented practice and a reputation for tenacity and excellence.
-He specialises in all aspects of criminal defence in particular general crime work which has included the representation of politicians, financiers, members of the UK royal household, government officials, actors, entertainers and sports stars.
+He specialises in all aspects of criminal defence which has included the successful defence of Rebekah Brooks at the Central Criminal Court for offences arising out of the phone hacking scandal, as well as representation of politicians, financiers, members of the UK royal household, government officials, actors, entertainers and sports stars.

 Advice is often given at a stage where efforts are being made to avoid police involvement or with a view to avoiding charges and resultant reputation damage.
 Where charges are brought he has extensive trial preparation, strategic experience and an excellent track record of acquittals.